anth0nyhak1m/mirror-ai-reviewer/docs/index.md

 5. **Citation Proximity**: The system associates citations with claims based on paragraph-level proximity.
 In cases where citations are distant from their claims, associations may be incorrect.

 6. **Processing Scale**: Large documents with many claims require significant computational resources.
 The system supports selective re-evaluation of specific chunks to optimize resource usage.

----

-_This documentation describes the system's scientific and technical approach.
-For development setup and usage instructions, see the README and DEVELOPMENT files in the [GitHub repository](https://github.com/agencyenterprise/ai-reviewer)._